 Following these three simple steps will let you edit any .doc, or .docx locked files.

 Method 3: Edit A Locked Word Document by Using WordPad

 WordPad, incorporated in all Windows versions, is a simple text-editing processor that you can use to edit password-protected Word documents.

-If you still haven’t made a copy, ensure to create one before proceeding with this method.
+If you still haven’t made a copy, create one before proceeding with this method.
 This method isn’t as safe as editing a Word document using PassFab.

-Step 1: Reach out to the locked Word document and right-click on it, then select the Open With option from the drop-down menu.
+Step 1: Reach the locked Word document and right-click on it, then select the Open With option from the drop-down menu.